By Patricia Hartley

 The longer you’ve been researching your family’s history, the more records and documents you’ve probably added to your collection … and then promptly forgotten.
 The more we work in genealogy, the more we learn, so it’s always a great idea to go back to the records that have been in your collection the longest and review them with fresh eyes and a more critical and educated perspective.

 I recently unearthed paper copies of my third-great-grandfather’s probate record from 1850.
 When I made those copies at the courthouse in 1993 I was looking only for clues to his death date and to verify his children’s names.
 When I reviewed those pages a few weeks ago, though, I noticed details like the items in the inventory and the number of acres of land he held, which for me added a great deal of context to his life and standing within the community.
 Any old document can hold new clues — and uncovering those is a terrific way to spend 10 minutes of your time.
-This article will walk you through how to do this.
+This article will walk you through how to reexamine old records properly.

 Good luck!